 Handling a Rabbit

 While rabbits can be affectionate pets who enjoy handling, it's important to always keep in mind that they are prey animals who can startle and become stressed easily.
 Since stress can lead to a heart attack, you always want to move gently and at the animal's comfort level.
 When handling a rabbit, always pick them up by supporting their front legs with one hand/arm and their back legs with your other hand or arm.
-Never let them hang limply as this can hurt them and also make them very distressed.
-You should also never hold them by the ears as their ears are not meant to sustain their body weight in that way.
+Never let them hang limply because this can hurt them and also make them very distressed.
+You should also never hold them by the ears since their ears are not meant to sustain their body weight in that way.